Urban Salt River

 Tempe Town Lake is a two-mile long artificial reservoir in the heart of Tempe near the campus of Arizona State University.
 The lake and the adjacent area are home to a thriving business community.

-Picture of Salt River below Tempe Town Lake
+Photo of dry Salt River below Tempe Town Lake

 Normally a perennial river, the Salt River below Tempe Town Lake is now dry except for the spring run-off and summer monsoons.